-I’m keeping this post short today, but will return on Wednesday when I’ll share some of the process of getting work ready to fire in the soda kiln on Thursday at the Colorado Potters Guild.
+I’m keeping this post short today, but will return next Monday when I’ll share some of the process of getting work ready to fire in the soda kiln on Thursday at the Colorado Potters Guild.

 Several months ago, I had an idea while I was out walking with my dog to create some ceramic wall hangings.
 Initially, I imagined that the ceramic pieces would stand alone.
 The idea makes sense to me – especially since I already make ceramic wall art.
 Then, I became fascinated with the resurgence of the art of macramé.